balaam/slate/source/includes/_renderer.md

 ## GetKern

-Kerning describes the pixel distance between two letters in a piece of text for a given font. i.e. `ll` tends to be closer together that `ww` in a non-monospace font.
+Kerning describes the pixel distance between two letters in a piece of text for a given font. i.e. `ll` tend to be closer together that `ww` in a non-monospace font.

 A string is passed into this function because Lua doesn't have a `char` type.
 If the string is greater than 1 character only the first character is used.